Dmitrii-Weaver/TA_QT/README.md

  --- test assignment for QT company ---

-# starting the app :
+# Starting the app :

 1) open terminal in the TA_QT folder
 2) navigate to "backend"